marquisvictor/svc-viz/README.md

 <br /><br />

 ### Features
-- Enables visualization of coefficient estimates from SVC models, adhering to visualization best practices as outlined in Irekponor and Oshan (in preparation).
+- Enables visualization of coefficient estimates from SVC models, adhering to visualization best practices as outlined in Irekponor & Oshan (2025).
 - Facilitates exploration of replicability by comparing coefficient surfaces across two different SVC models.
 - Provides a user-friendly 3-panel visualization template for systematic and consistent analysis.
 - Offers simplicity and compatibility with any SVC model, ensuring broad applicability with minimal effort.